5tirner/Born2beRoot/Born2beRoot_Steps.md

 - TCP : Transmission Control Protocol a communications standard that enables application programs and computing devices to exchange messages over a network.

-- cron : a tool makes u able to run a scpript or command in anytime u want.
+- cron : a tool makes u able to run a script or command in anytime u want.